gx9702/UA-TypeRepository/Core/Part14/DataTypes/DataSetWriterDataType/readme.md

 <!-- datatype -->
 ## DataSetWriterDataType
+This Structure DataType is used to represent the DataSetWriter parameters.
+The DataSetWriterDataType is formally defined in Table 17.
 <!-- end of description -->
 The fields of the DataSetWriterDataType DataType are defined in the following table: